 For a more detailed view, use the normal mouse actions to move around the view: drag to rotate the view, right-click and drag to zoom in or out, left- and right-click and drag to pan.
 If you need to view the image from a different angle, you can use one of the orthogonal views.

-Use the View Filters options in the Perspective view to make it easy to recognize any issues.
+Use the View Filters options in the 3D Scene view to make it easy to recognize any issues.
 For more information on recognizing and correcting swaps and other errors, see Fix common labeling issues.

-To snap a 3D view camera to selected object(s), press C or click the Snap buttonin the Perspective view toolbar.
+To snap a 3D view camera to selected object(s), press C or click the Snap button in the 3D Scene view toolbar.

 Use video overlay to check accuracy